-Warning issued as cyclone threatens to cause large waves on Monday
+Wild weather warning: Cyclone threatens to cause large waves on Monday

 By RNZ

-Eldery people, children, and small dogs are most as risk of being knocked over at the beach on Monday as a cyclone threatens to drive huge waves up beaches on Monday, Surf Life Saving warns.
+Elderly people, children, and small dogs are most as risk of being knocked over at the beach on Monday as a cyclone threatens to drive huge waves up beaches on Monday, Surf Life Saving warns.

 The ex-tropical cyclone is tracking along the East Coast of the North Island and is likely to bring bigger waves and stronger rips from Northland and even as far down as the Wairarapa.